Traveling With Young Kids

 #6 Adventureland

-Sail upon the classic Pirates of the Caribbean attraction and then browse the pirate shop afterward.
-Try the Jungle Cruise next (reserve an afternoon FastPass in advance) followed by a trip to Aloha Isle for a beloved Dole Whip.
-(The corn dog cart in Adventureland is also pretty good.)
+Sail upon the classic Pirates of the Caribbean attraction and browse the pirate shop afterward.
+Try the Jungle Cruise next (if you have Genie+, reserve an afternoon Lightening Lane in advance), followed by a trip to Aloha Isle for a beloved Dole Whip.
 If your family has the energy to climb into the fantastical Swiss Family Treehouse, go for it.
-Whether the treehouse is an attraction or just stairs is a huge debate among Disney fans.
+Whether the treehouse is an attraction or “just stairs” is a comical debate among Disney fans.

 #7 Souvenir Shopping

 Don’t wait until the end of the night to browse for souvenirs.
 This is a fun afternoon activity.
 The Emporium is where you’ll find your traditional goods and toys.
-Young kids will be less interested in the offerings across the street: purses, jewelry, crystal and other things that cannot be touched.
-They will love Main Street Confectionery, however, and The Chapeau, where the perfect ears hat is just waiting to be found.
+Young kids will be less interested in the offerings across the street: purses, jewelry, crystal, and other things that cannot be touched.
+However, they will love Main Street Confectionery, especially those sweet tooths!

 #8 Parade